 Early Grief

 Important Disclosure: I speak from personal experience and am not a licensed professional.
-This guidance does not substitute for advice from qualified experts.
+This guidance does not substitute for the care from qualified experts.
 For urgent mental or physical health needs, please consult accredited professionals in your community.

 For Grievers :